oh-lang/oh/wishlist.md

 ### type tuples

 One can conceive of a tuple type like `[x, y, z]` for nested types `x`, `y`, `z`.
-Note that these are *not* order dependent, so `[z, x, y]` is the same tuple type, so they are grammatically equivalent to a `lot` of types, and their use is make it easy to specify types for a generic class.
+They are grammatically equivalent to a `lot` of types (where usually order doesn't matter), and their use is make it easy to specify types for a generic class.
 This must be done using the spread operator `...` in the following manner.

 ```
 tuple_type: [x, y, z]